blasterbug/glossygloss/README.md

 	$ ./sample_hashtable.bin lorem quod 50

   And then, run the program.

-  All the words in the first file (lorem) will be maped to the wrd in quod.
+  Words in the first file (lorem) will be maped to the words in quod.
   The last argument stands for the words number you want to put in the hashtable.

 ### Copyright